ruwaifatahir/self-agent-widget/README.md

 ## Use the widget

-Before starting make sure you are verified Self agent.
+Before starting make sure you are a verified Self agent.

-## Using Wagmi
+Integrating the Self Agent widget is as simple as using the `iframe` tag and passing the URL.
+However, a bug in Metamask causes addresses to become unsynchronized between the iframe and the parent site when switching accounts.
+To address this issue, incorporate the code from your preferred library (ethers.js, viem, wagmi, etc.) below.
+This code ensures that the connected account's address is synchronized in both the iframe and the parent app when there is a change in the Metamask account.

-First, create an IframeRenderer component to embed the Self agent widget into your application via an `<iframe>`.
-It's responsible for rendering the widget and facilitating communication between your application and the widget.
+### Using Wagmi

 ```typescript
 // IframeRenderer.tsx